-Industry expertise and skills: Ukrainian refugees will have worked in a variety of sectors, including as IT professionals, accountants, administrative professionals, culinary professionals, project managers, healthcare professionals, engineers, blue collar workers, marketing professionals, etc., as well as being students and entrepreneurs.
+Industry expertise and skills: Ukrainian refugees will have worked in a variety of sectors, including as IT professionals, accountants, administrative professionals, culinary professionals, project managers, healthcare professionals, engineers, labourers, marketing professionals, etc., as well as being students and entrepreneurs.

-Familiarity with American culture and business culture: Ukrainians are highly exposed to and respect American culture and business culture.
-Many young Ukrainians, especially those who work in IT, regularly interact with American companies and are comfortable in American professional contexts.
+Familiarity with other cultures and business cultures: Ukrainians are highly exposed to and respect other cultures and business cultures.
+Many young Ukrainians, especially those who work in IT, regularly interact with international companies and are comfortable in non-Ukrainian professional contexts.